 As women living through this transformational time, we’re seeing patriarchal institutions crumble all around us--- in governments, media, communities, and organizations.
 The devastating scope of patriarchal dysfunction is on full display across the globe and we are left to grapple with the ways we’ve been compliant with it, how we’ve been victimized by it, and the urgency to move beyond it.

-In this article I’m going to address a common challenge for many women and share about my new passion project called “Emergence Now.”
+In this article, I’m going to address a common challenge for many women and share my new passion project called “Emergence Now.”
 Be sure to read to the end to understand why this offering is so crucial for us women right now.
-But if you don’t have time to read the full article, click here to sign up to be first to be notified when the membership doors open.
+If you know you're ready for ongoing support on how to dismantle patriarchy in your daily life you can learn all about the Emergence Now Membership here.

 On a personal level, as women, many of us are in the process of emerging from the core patriarchal mandates that tell women to be small and to be quiet; to accept our role as the dominated, inferior sex.
 One of the central ways this shows up in our everyday lives is so commonplace and familiar that we take it for granted, and yet within it lies an untapped power to upend patriarchy.
 It's how we show up in relationships.

 Personal relationships are the ground on which the revolution really takes place.

 As women we are conditioned to believe that our value lies in making relationships work; that the emotional realm is our domain and if relationships fail, it’s always our fault.
 Even when we know it is best to let go of a relationship, there may remain a subtle residue of self-blame that continues to plague us under the surface, long after the relationship dissolves.
 Cultural messages about gender reward us for being the “emotional” sex and valorize those among us who attempt to rehabilitate immature men and tolerate unending disrespect from friends, family, and colleagues.
 We can see this in the subtext of countless sitcoms and romantic narratives.